 Please see here for a list of the key dates.
 All the dates are compulsory including all training dates.
-If you are interested but can't make any of the dates, then please contact us before applying.
 All student volunteers must be available for the whole trip and will travel to and from Rwanda on pre-booked flights.